brigittaszabo/euptfv2/README.md

 - the list of suggested PTFs by predictor variables is included (list_of_final_PTFs.xlsx) and
 - final PTFs (random forest algorithms) by predicted soil hydraulic parameters are available in RData format.

+Recommendation of PTFs for a given set of predictor variables was based on the performance of euptfv2 on the test sets.
+If there was no significant difference in performance, the PTF derived from the largest population was selected.

 The help folder contains a sample input dataset (data_sample.csv) and an R script (apply_PTFs_script.R) which shows some examples on how to apply the PTFs in R.

 *Please cite as:*